 People support our work by giving us a set amount of money for every edition of our newsletter.
-We give it all away to small organisations below the radar, who are using science and technology to make a real difference in the world.
+We give it all away to small charities, non-profits and individuals working below the radar, using science and technology to make a real difference.
 It’s our way of putting our money where our mouth is.
-Instead of just talking about change, our global community of readers actively help others who are out there making it happen.

 Date: April 2018